sigstore/docs/content/trust-security.md

     card2:
       header: Threat model
       imageAsset: ""
+      text: >-
+        ### Coming soon

-      text: Our threat model will provide a way to plan against and prevent known threats to sigstore's infrastructure.
+        Our threat model will provide a way to plan against and prevent known threats to sigstore's infrastructure.
-      ctaText: Coming soon
+      ctaText: ""
       ctaLink: ""
     text: An open, accessible foundation behind the policies and protocols sigstore needs to work.
 It’s a new kind of trust grounded in an open source,